-Florida’s personal injury laws have been criticized for years due to the lack of protection they offer individuals who are injured in an auto accident.
+Florida’s personal injury laws have been criticized for years due to the lack of protection they offer individuals who are injured in a car accident.
 One Florida woman recently spoke out about her ordeal following a serious auto accident.

 A reckless driver operating a pick-up truck crushed her car and she was airlifted to a trauma center, where she received two knee replacements, as well as a hip and wrist replacement.